jordanbaird/Ice/README.md

 - [x] Automatic updates
 - [ ] Menu bar widgets

-## Why not support earlier operating systems?
+## Why does Ice only support macOS 14 and later?

-There are a number of system APIs that Ice uses that are only available starting with macOS 14.
+Ice uses a number of system APIs that are available starting in macOS 14.
+As such, there are no plans to support earlier versions of macOS.

 ## Gallery

-#### Arrange items in settings
+#### Arrange menu bar items in settings
 ![Arrange Menu Bar Items](https://github.com/user-attachments/assets/c2f4a3e2-f58e-45a0-b648-5f0af8fb84c0)

-#### Show hidden items below the menu bar
+#### Show hidden menu bar items below the menu bar
 ![Ice Bar](https://github.com/user-attachments/assets/f1429589-6186-4e1b-8aef-592219d49b9b)

 #### Customize the menu bar's appearance